civo/docs/content/docs/faq/index.md

 ### General community support

 If you have any queries about how to use Civo services, once you sign up you will be able to [join our Slack community](https://civo-community.slack.com/) to discuss it with Civo staff and community members.
+Access to the Civo Community Slack is by invitation.
+If you don't have a confirmation email or can't locate your sign-up information, [reach out to Civo support](https://www.civo.com/contact) to get an invitation.

 ### Where can I find the Civo community?